udacity/measuring-impact-mitigating-bias-lesson/README.md

 - A detailed fairness evaluation report summarizing the key findings, insights, and recommendations for bias mitigation.
 - Supporting visualizations that enhance the report's clarity and impact.

+**Note:** The fairness evaluation notebook is pre-run, and you do not need to execute any code.
+Focus on reviewing the report and extracting key insights from the analysis.

 ## Submission Guidelines